- Jump To:

 Most dietary fibers are carbohydrates, but they are not digestible.
 The human body lacks the enzymes needed to breakdown dietary fibers for absorption.
 As a result, dietary fibers reach the lower intestine intact.
 Dietary fibers include many substances such as cellulose, hemicellulose, gums, pectins, lignins, mucilages, and tannins.

 In general, dietary fibers are divided into two basic types: insoluble fibers and soluble fibers.
 Both types of fiber are important for good health.
 Insoluble fibers are found in foods such as wheat bran, corn bran, whole grain breads and cereals, and vegetables.
 Insoluble fibers help with intestinal function.
 Insoluble fibers absorb water and swell up in the intestine, resulting in a larger softer stool that moves through the intestine easier and faster.
-Soluble fibers are found in some fruits, oats, barley, and legumes.
+Soluble fibers are found in some fruits, oats, barley, and beans, peas and lentils.
 Soluble fibers form a gel when water is added to them.
 This contributes to a feeling of fullness in the stomach.
 Soluble fibers slow down the rate food leaves the stomach and some nutrients are absorbed.
 Soluble fibers also help control blood glucose and blood cholesterol levels.

 Health Benefits of Dietary Fibers